dhriti250/email-classifier/README.md

 - Fixed classification categories are sufficient for the use case
 - Short to medium-length email content is processed
 - HuggingFace free-tier APIs are used
+- Sensitive credentials are managed using environment variables and are excluded from version control using .gitignore
+- Confidence threshold for classification is chosen empirically for this MVP and can be tuned further based on real-world data

 ---